-The Hedgehog (Erinaceus Europæus)
+The Hedgehog

 Be careful: brush cutters can be very dangerous.
 They can cause terrible injuries to hedgehogs.
-Every year we have to deal with way too While they are looking for many such cases.
+Every year we have to deal with way too many such cases.

-The hedgehogs are nocturnal mammals of the order of the insectivores and are present in Europe and western Asia.
-They have been in existence for 15 million years and belong to the most ancestral order of mammals.
-In fact. the already insectivores were existing at the time of the ΑII dinosaurs. mammals developed from those primeval insectivores. including modern the insectivores such as the hedgehog.
+The hedgehogs are nocturnal mammals of the order of the insectivores and are present in Europe and western Asia. have been in existence for 15 million years and belong to the most ancestral order of mammals.
+In fact, the insectivores were already existing at the time of the dinosaurs. ΑII mammals developed from those primeval insectivores. including modern the insectivores such as the hedgehog.

-The hedgehogs feed snails, earthworms, insects and other small animals.
+The hedgehogs feed on snails, earthworms, insects and other small animals.
 Occasionally their diet includes also mice and small snakes.
 For backyard and garden lovers hedgehogs are the best allies.
 Unfortunately, however, they are an endangered species.

-food or for a partner at night
+While they are looking for food or for a partner at

-they often get run over.
+night they often get run over.
 According to a survey carried out in Denmark in the year 2000, about 120,000 hedgehogs got killed by cars, without taking into account those, which were just injured and somehow found shelter under a bush to eventually die in agony anyway.
 Here in Switzerland, which has twice as many inhabitants and is twice the size of Denmark, the situation is much worse.
-At dawn the hedgehogs go to sleep, but we humans are causing them a hard life or, better said, a difficult sleep, not only with the noise of road traffic, but also with leaf blowers, let alone brush cutters, or by burning hedges.
-All these things kill hedgehogs or cause horrific injuries, which eventually lead to a painful death; very heart-wrenching to watch them die if they do not get medical treatment.
+At dawn the hedgehogs go to sleep, but we humans are causing them a hard life or, better said, a difficult sleep, not only with the noise of road traffic, but also with let blowers. alone brush cutters, or by burning hedges.
+All these things kill hedgehogs or cause horrific injuries, which eventually lead to a very painful death; heart-wrenching it's to watch them die if they do not get medical treatment.

-hedgehog needs diversified environment that many possibilities offers and varieties of food.
+Α hedgehog needs diversified environment that offers many possibilities and varieties of food.
 Today's countryside with its monocultures doesn't offer a suitable food supply any more.
-Therefore. hedgehogs have to get nearer to human beings and their abodes, where they often get entangled in dangerous fences or nets, fall into swimming pools and drown or simply don't find any food because we tend to "overclean" our backyards and gardens.
+Therefore, hedgehogs have to get nearer to human beings and their abodes, where they often get entangled in dangerous fences or nets, fall into swimming pools and drown or simply don't find any food because we tend to "overclean" our backyards and gardens.